Micro-Grants Program Awardees

 The school plans to monitor the use of this initial procurement of supplies.
 Some items can be reused and kept for at least three years, if managed well.
 For other supplies that are designed for single use, the school has a very small line within the budget to save for future supplies.

 The power of an image resonates worldwide.
 In the community of Kopeyia, it took the circulation of one photo to empower graduates of the Kopeyia Bloomfield School to make it their personal responsibility and mission to transform the learning experience of current students.

 Many years ago, Maxwell graduated from this school.
 The education he received there helped to propel his educational pursuits forward.
 An image of school children sitting on the ground and on cement blocks while taking an exam ignited the passion to start an online campaign to furnish the school with 70 wooden desks.
 Through the use of social media, Maxwell raised $250 with the help of alumni and community members.
-Once he reached his goal, the Wells Mountain Foundation’s Micro-Grant program provide a matching grant at 300%.
+Once he reached his goal, the Wells Mountain Initiative’s Micro-Grant program provide a matching grant at 300%.

 Through collaboration with the Ronagad Foundation – Ghana, Gaadiel aims to lead programing and professional opportunities for high school and tertiary students.
-There are two main projects that are being supported through the WMF Micro-Grant:
+There are two main projects that are being supported through the WMI Micro-Grant:

 Rule Your Academic Success – The Foundation will collaborate with examiners from the West Africa Examination Council, Ghana Educational Service, parent and teacher organizations and best-performing students from schools to provide informative sessions on how to best approach taking national final exit exams.
 Students will benefit from current test preparation knowledge and techniques, will have a reinforced understanding of the examination rules and participate in a lesson on ethics.